 Option Description PXE Device n (n = 1 to 4) Enables or disables the device.
-When enabled, a UEFI PXE boot option is created for the device.
-PXE Device n Settings(n = 1 to 4) Enables you to control the configuration of the PXE device.
+When enabled, a UEFI P XE boot option is created for the device.
+PXE Device n Settings(n = 1 to 4) Enables you to control the configuration of the PXE dev vice.
 HTTP Device n (n = 1 to 4) Enables or disables the device.
-When enabled, a UEFI HTTP boot option is created for the device.
-HTTP Device n Settings (n = 1 to 4) Enables you to control the configuration of the HTTP device.

-UEFI iSCSI Settings
+When enabled, a UEFI H TTP boot option is created for the device.
+HTTP Device n Settings (n = 1 to 4) Enables you to control the configuration of the HTTP d evice.
+UEFI iSCSI Settings Enables you to control the configuration of the iSCSI device.
+Table 3.
+UEFI iSCSI Settings screen details Option Description iSCSI Initiator Name Specifies the name of the iSCSI initiator in IQN format. iSCSI Device1 Enables or disables the iSCSI device.
+When enabled, a